hazelcast/hazelcast-jet-reference-manual/src/WordCount.md

 function here which uses default Hazelcast partitioning.
 This partitioning function can be slightly slower than `HASH_CODE` partitioning, but is guaranteed to return consistent results across all JVM processes, so is a better choice for distributed edges.

-To run the DAG and print out the results, we simply do:
+To run the DAG and print out the results, we simply do the following:

 ```java
 instance1.newJob(dag).execute().get();
 System.out.println(instance1.getMap("counts").entrySet());
 ```

-The final output should look like:
+The final output should look like the following:

 ```
 [heaven=1, times=2, of=12, its=2, far=1, light=1, noisiest=1,